-- · By default, all pages are allocated with a "first touch" policy. - The initialization loop, if executed serially, will get pages from single node. - In the parallel loop, multiple processors will access that one memory.
+- By default, all pages are allocated with a first touch policy. - The initialization loop, if executed serially, gets pages from single node.

 Perform initialization in parallel, such that each processor initializes data that it is likely to access later for calculation.